-If you have this idea that you must have friends, then you’ll be on edge, trying to make friends and this won’t lead to anything great – you’ll be short-changing your family, or the people who truly matter to you, of your time.
+If you have this idea that you must have friends, especially to ‘look good’, then you’ll be on edge, trying to make friends and this won’t lead to anything great.

 I’m suggesting that there is value in investing your resources in only the people who really matter; only in the people you truly trust.

 Let go of the need to make friends, and then…